 However, Dobbs rightly revels in his claim that it was he who pushed Soderbergh to fragment the narrative of the film even more than his original scenario, and he uses shots of a contemplative Wilson to debunk the notion that ‘thinking’ cannot be shown on film, or at least not creatively enough to ensnare a viewer.
 Additionally, he elaborates on the parallelism I mentioned earlier, and goes into the notion of doubles, that almost all the characters pair off into groups of two: Wilson and Eduardo, Wilson and Elaine, Wilson and Jenny, Valentine and Jenny, and so on.
 And finally, he contextualizes such approach as a literary technique adapted to film, instead of an actual cinematic technique, while showing how a screenplay can be filmed word for word, yet also be unlike what had been envisioned by the screenwriter (as when Dobbs complains of the Valentine character keeping a photo of Jenny in the stairwell).

 Dobbs scores another point when he complains about critics who crib information from production notes, not the film.
 In the case of The Limey it’s critics who claim Wilson’s first name is Dave, due to the Poor Cow scenes.
 But while footage from that film is used, we do not know if the Poor Cow flashback scenes definitively point to Wilson being that character or merely a character from another fictive universe for Soderbergh’s own purposes.
-(Some critics have also claimed that characters are named after letters in Alain Resnaiss’ Last Year in Marienbad and they’ve gone on to name the lead characters in Michelangelo Antonioni’s Blow-Up, even though said characters go nameless in the films in question.)
+(Some critics have also claimed that characters are named after letters in Alain Resnaiss’ Last Year at Marienbad and they’ve gone on to name the lead characters in Michelangelo Antonioni’s Blow-Up, even though said characters go nameless in the films in question.)

 Dobbs and Soderbergh also discourse on why Hollywood films tend to ignore issues like class, race, and what people’s wages are.
 This point, made a decade before the current economic crisis, shows the universality of such a sentiment and why so many films are so lacking in ‘real realism.’
 They also talk about the demise of the studios’ B and low-budget film units.
 Given how often young directors are handed huge budgets to make films aimed at twelve-year-olds, a revival of studio-backed B films (rather than the straight-to-DVD crap of the last twenty years), as a sort of ‘farming system’ for directors with talent (think of former B filmmakers Samuel Fuller, Jacques Tourneur, Sam Peckinpah, and Robert Wise), makes perfect sense.
 Finally, in a move that is either a bit of an oddity – or an attempt at innovating audio commentaries – there are moments when Soderbergh’s and Dobbs’ remarks overlap one another, as if recapitulating their film’s visual editing techniques.